kelnos/slox/README.md

   loops.
 * I've implemented anonymous functions.
 * It prints a warning for each unused local variable.
+* Classes support static methods.
+I deviated from the challenge in the book here and used `fun` inside a class body to denote a static method, instead of `class` as suggested.
+Using `fun` just seems more natural to me, and also leaves open the possibility of using `class` inside a class body to support inner classes.
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.